-1David consulted with the captains of thousands and of hundreds, even with every leader.
+1David consulted with the heads of thousands and of hundreds; with every leader.

 2David said to all the assembly of Israel, “If it seems good to you, and if it is of Yahweh our God, let us send abroad everywhere to our brothers who are left in all the land of Israel with whom the priests and Levites are in their cities that have open land, that they may gather themselves to us;

 3and let us bring again the ark of our God to us.
 For we did not seek it in the days of Saul.”